All Episodes

 Great to have you with us.

-Just want to let people know that uh the way things are going out here, I drive a truck for a living I deliver stuff.
+Just want to let people know that the way things are going out here, I drive a truck for a living and I deliver stuff.

-They're talking about uh on our insurance and stuff we got a letter that they're gonna have a meeting here before too much longer and probably ask some of the employees to go to half days or half weeks so that the insurance will be changed.
+They're talking about on our insurance and stuff, we've got a letter that they're going to have a meeting here before too much longer and probably ask some of the employees to go to half days or half weeks so that the insurance will be changed.

-talking about the insurance is going to go way up on us uh especially for family coverage that they'll still cover the employees but that rate's still going to go up some but if you're family and you have to and i'm a single dad now because of the economy and just the wear and tear and sadness on me and my wife trying to struggle and make things work and she couldn't take it anymore and she left me with two teenagers and uh just trying to make it out here and
+But if you're a family and you have to, and I'm a single dad now because of the economy and just the wear and tear and sadness on me and my wife trying to struggle and make things work, and she couldn't take it anymore, and she left me with two teenagers and just trying to make it out here.

-And uh I just don't I don't know where it's going to go.
+I have this meeting about midway of the month, and I just don't, I don't know where it's going to go.

 I don't know what's going to happen to this country.

-I just Well it let's just walk through that that step you're talking about because your company is basically saying they cannot afford the impositions placed on them by Obamacare.
+Well, let's just walk through that step you're talking about because your company is basically saying they cannot afford the impositions placed on them by Obamacare.

-And so the first thing they're gonna do is they're gonna drop the coverage of your family.
+And so the first thing they're going to do is they're going to drop the coverage of your family.

-So the guys who your colleagues they may have coverage like you they they've got coverage for the wife and kids and all the rest of it and now that's gone.
+So the guys who your colleagues, they may have coverage like you, they've got coverage for the wife and kids and all the rest of it.

-But basically uh if they drop the family coverage at uh on October the first and your kid uh has an accident on October the second you've got to write a check uh or uh that that kid is not going to get the uh the the health care uh that uh that he needs that's what's happening to you Mike.
+But basically, if they drop the family coverage on October the 1st and your kid has an accident on October the 2nd, you've got to write a check or that kid is not going to get the health care that he needs.

-Yes sir that's what's going on They're just saying they're not coming straight out and saying what they're gonna do, but from what we're hearing is they're going to make it to where we don't get a full forty hour week so that they can uh the insurance has some kind of a plan where if you have family coverage, you don't you can't afford it.
+But from what we're hearing is they're going to make it to where we don't get a full 40-hour week so that the insurance has some kind of a plan where if you have family coverage, you can't afford it.

-I mean I just there's no way possible that I can afford it with what I make.
+I mean, there's no way possible that I can afford it with what I make.

-When I hear seventy thousand dollars a year, I don't know of anybody that I know close to me that even close to that.
+When I hear $70,000 a year, I don't know of anybody that I know close to me that even close to that.

-But y but yeah, but at the same time, Mike, you thought you had a pretty a pretty good job because th you you thought your job came with family health care.
+But yeah, but at the same time, Mike, you thought you had a pretty good job because you thought your job came with family health care.

-So when let's let's wind let's wind it back a couple of years.
+So let's wind it back a couple of years.

 If you like your doctor, you can keep your doctor and all that kind of stuff.

-And you assumed th am I right here that you assumed when he was talking about fixing health care, when Nancy Pelosi has said we've fixed health care, we need to pass the bill so you can find out what's in it.
+And you assumed, am I right here that you assumed when he was talking about fixing health care, when Nancy Pelosi has said we've fixed health care, we need to pass the bill so you can find out what's in it.

-You assume that he was fixing health care for the whatever it is, forty million Americans who have no coverage.
+You assume that he was fixing health care for the whatever it is, 40 million Americans who have no coverage.

-Uh you thought you've you've you're responsible, you work hard, you've got a job that covers provides health insurance for your family.
+You thought you're responsible, you work hard, you've got a job that provides health insurance for your family.

-Did it occur to you at any point that Obama and Nancy Pelosi were gonna r y yank the rug out from under the provision you've made for your family?
+Did it occur to you at any point that Obama and Nancy Pelosi were going to yank the rug out from under the provision you've made for your family?

 No, sir.

-I mean, uh you have no idea until you start getting these letters and start getting things telling you that you're uh I mean, even my family practice doctor uh he's telling us now that uh he's he's just gonna retire.
+I mean, you have no idea until you start getting these letters and start getting things telling you that you're, I mean, even my family practice doctor, he's telling us now that he's just going to retire.

 Right.